-At the end of each month, pharmacies and dental practices send their NHS prescriptions and NHS dental treatment claim forms to the NHS Business Services Authority (NHSBSA).
+At the end of each month, pharmacies and dental practices send their NHS prescriptions and NHS dental treatment claim forms to us.
 These forms are scanned into our processing system.

 After scanning, we calculate how much each pharmacy or dental practice needs to be reimbursed by the NHS.